-Jeffrey Epstein Arrested For Sex Trafficking of Minors: Sources
+Jeffrey Epstein Arrested for Sex Trafficking of Minors

 Epstein reportedly supplied valuable intel to federal investigators in exchange for his lenient plea deal; it’s been speculated this information may have been related to Bear Stearns executives’ alleged crimes in the lead-up to the 2008 financial crisis.

 According to one Page Six report, Epstein lost $57 million in Bear Stearns’ collapse and was a victim identified as “Major Investor No. 1” in the indictment of hedge-fund managers Ralph Cioffi and Matthew Tanin.
 (A federal jury acquitted Cioffi and Tanin of securities fraud charges.)
 But in March 2019, FOX Business reported that Epstein “did not provide any meaningful cooperation to obtain his relatively light sentence in the hedge fund case or likely any case tied to the financial crisis.”
-Jack Goldberger, one of Epstein’s attorneys in the Palm Beach sex-crimes case, told FOX of the Bear Stearns’ prosecution, “Mr. Epstein was never spoken to by any of the authorities on this subject.
+Jack Goldberger, one of Epstein’s attorneys in the Palm Beach sex crimes case, told FOX of the Bear Stearns’ prosecution, “Mr. Epstein was never spoken to by any of the authorities on this subject.
 He was a very large investor.
 No more, no less.”

 One former federal prosecutor on the Bear Stearns case agreed.
 “Bottom line, I have no knowledge of Epstein cooperating in any way in the Bear Stearns case.
 There was no reason to use him,” the ex-prosecutor told FOX.